justeat/JustEat.RecruitmentTest/Test.SOC.Engineer.md

 * [A coding test](#coding-test)
 * [A few technical questions](#technical-questions)

 In order to avoid bounced emails we would like you to submit your results by uploading the relevant zip file to a shared Google Drive folder.
-In order to obtain the URL for this folder please supply your Gmail or Google-based email address to either your agent or the JUST EAT member of staff who assigned you the test.
+In order to obtain the URL for this folder please supply your Gmail or Google-based email address to either your agent or the Just Eat member of staff who assigned you the test.

-Please make this a **single** zip file named **{yourname}-{role-applied-for}.zip** containing:
+Please make this a **single** zip file named `{yourname}-{role-applied-for}.zip` containing:

 1. a single markdown file with the answers to the technical questions
 2. one folder containing the technical test

 ## Coding Test

 As a SOC Engineer you'll be working with APIs (Such as AWS's EC2 API).
-This test is designed to give you the opportunity to show your ability to query an API using languages that are commonly used during operations at JUST EAT.
+This test is designed to give you the opportunity to show your ability to query an API using languages that are commonly used during operations at Just Eat.

-JUST EAT has a public API available at [https://public.je-apis.com/](https://public.je-apis.com/) that you can use to get restaurant information, including restaurant details and delivery information.
+Just Eat has a public API available at [https://public.je-apis.com/](https://public.je-apis.com/) that you can use to get restaurant information, including restaurant details and delivery information.

 As an example, [https://public.je-apis.com/restaurants?q=se19](https://public.je-apis.com/restaurants?q=se19) returns a list of restaurants that deliver to the outcode SE19, including some basic restaurant information.